understanding-astro/understanding-astro-book/ch3.md

 Do you see what we’re doing here?

-We’re essentially grabbing the template DOM subtree, accessing its content and removing the `<template>` element.
+We’re grabbing the template DOM subtree, accessing its content and removing the `<template>` element.

 ```html
 <!-- 👀 before -->